 - Grade one: Minor tear that involves pain

-- Grade three: An almost or complete rupture.
+- Grade three: Complete rupture.

 You may also be interested in these articles